Edward L. Keyes Resident Contest for Outstanding Case Reports

-To be awarded for the best Case Report submitted by a physician in training (resident, fellow, or registrar) for presentation at the 15th World Congress of the International Academy of Cosmetic Dermatology in Dresden, Germany June 18-20, 2020.
+To be awarded for the best Case Report submitted by a physician in training (resident, fellow, or registrar) for presentation at the 16th World Congress of the International Academy of Cosmetic Dermatology in Xi’an, China June 9-11, 2021.

 We invite you to submit original Case Reports that reflect the presentation of new ideas and original observations to the Academy membership and other attendees of the Congress.
 The case may be medical, surgical, and cosmetic (or combined) in nature.

-The author whose abstract receives the highest score during the review process will receive a scholarship by the IACD to present the full paper at the 15th World Congress of the International Academy of Cosmetic Dermatology in Dresden, Germany June 18-20, 2020.
+The author whose abstract receives the highest score during the review process will receive a scholarship by the IACD to present the full paper at the 16th World Congress of the International Academy of Cosmetic Dermatology in Xi’an, China June 9-11, 2021.
 The scholarship will provide reasonable travel expenses, lodging for 3 nights, the Congress registration fee, and a basic spending stipend.